Light House Hill

-Light House Hill is situated in Hampankatta, the heart of Mangalore City in the southern India.
+Light House Hill is situated in Hampankatta, the heart of Mangaluru in the southern India.
 It was built by Hyder Ali and was used as watch tower for Sultanate of Mysore Navy.

 Educational institutions

-Light House Hill is the location of two famous educational institutions in Mangalore, namely St. Aloysius College and Kasturba Medical College.
+Light House Hill is the location of two famous educational institutions in Mangaluru, namely St. Aloysius College and Kasturba Medical College.

 Religious places

 The famous religious places here are the St. Aloysius Chapel and the Idgah Mosque.

 Public utilities

 The City Central Library is located close to St Aloysius college.
 This library is run by the Mangalore City Corporation.
-There are several branches for city central library within Mangalore.
+There are several branches for city central library within Mangaluru.